PLAN A 2-DAY SALZBURG ITINERARY

 Mid-Range Hotels in Salzburg: Arthotel Blaue Gans is in the Old Town – Find the best rates here.

-Budget Hotels in Salzburg: Ibis Budget Salzburg Airport – I stayed at the Ibis Hotel near the airport.
+Budget Hotels in Salzburg: Ibis Budget Salzburg Airport – I stayed at this hotel near the airport.
 It offered good value for money (I also mostly booked it because I wanted to park my car for free).
 It did not take long to get to the town center via public transportation which is cheap and good.
 Click here for more info and the best rates.

 More Tips For a 2-Day Salzburg Trip